 Sophos Home Premium

-Paying for Sophos Home Premium will add more features, such as advanced malware scanning and cleanup, improved real-time threat monitoring, anti-phishing capabilities, an additional layer of defences against ransomware, as well as a set of privacy tools that include webcam protection.
+Paying for Sophos Home Premium (opens in new tab) will add more features, such as advanced malware scanning and cleanup, improved real-time threat monitoring, anti-phishing capabilities, an additional layer of defenses against ransomware, as well as a set of privacy tools that include webcam protection.

 Upon running the first time, Home Premium will conduct an initial system scan which can take around 20 minutes.
 Installing it will encumber your system with around 1.4GB of files, which is a bit unusual, considering this platform isn’t exactly abundant with extra features and all the complex options are accessible via the web interface.
 Moreover, it will add a whopping 17 background processes and a few drivers, although this doesn’t hinder the device’s performance drastically (other than taking a bit longer to boot the system).

 The Scan options are surprisingly limited, with the full system scan as the only option.
 In other words, you can’t directly configure the scan, there’s no quick scan option, or any other scan type, for that matter.
 When you start the scan, there’s no way you can do anything else in the app unless you cancel it or wait for the scan to end (and this can take over an hour).
-A welcome feature is the program adding the right-click scanning option to Explorer, which allows you to scan specific files, folders, or drives.
+A welcome feature is a program adding the right-click scanning option to Explorer, which allows you to scan specific files, folders, or drives.

 Users will also notice that the app interface itself is rather rudimentary and limited.
 On the bright side, this means beginners won’t have any problems using it.
 Deeper settings and security options can be accessed via a web interface only, which might cause some inconvenience.